-Not only that but special devices and sensors are necessary such as cryogenic coolers and radiation identifiers.
+Not only that but special thermal devices and sensors are necessary such as cryogenic coolers and radiation identifiers.

-For example, one must guarantee that the monocular is not too bulky or even heavy to use as it removes the portability of the device.
+For example, one must guarantee that the monocular is not too bulky or even heavy to use as it removes the portability of the thermal device.
 Furthermore, it should also be durable and able to withstand accidents so that it will last for a long time.

 1. Zeiss DTI 3/25 & DTI 3/35 Thermal Imaging Night Vision High-Resolution High-Precision Monocular Cameras for Hunting

 The Zeiss DTI 3/25 and 3/35 are built optimally for one thing: pure hunting.
-It packs various features that you will surely enjoy, thanks also to the company that produces it. if you are not aware, ZEISS is an international optical and optoelectronic company that has made its name in the industry.
-It is a proven and tested organization in terms of binoculars and monoculars.
+It packs various features that you will surely enjoy, thanks also to the company that produces it.
+If you are not aware, ZEISS is an international optical and optoelectronic company that has made its name in the industry.
+It is a proven and tested organization in terms of binoculars and thermal monoculars.

 What sets this product apart from others?
 Well, it has been equipped with the best features that a modern monocular can have.
 Since its release in March 2020, enthusiasts have fawned over this device.